Syria elections held amid pandemic and new U.S. sanctions

 A woman casts her ballot at a polling station in the Nubl neighbourhood of Aleppo Syria, on Sunday.
 Photo: AFP via Getty Images

-Polls closed Sunday night in Syria after voting took place across the country including in former rebel strongholds for the first time since the civil war that displaced millions began in 2011, per DW.
+Polls closed in Syria's elections Sunday night, which saw voting take place in former rebel strongholds for the first time since the civil war that displaced millions began in 2011, per DW.